Frequently Asked Questions

 The following information is intended to help answer basic questions frequently asked about producing maple syrup and about the Minnesota Maple Syrup Producers Association.
 It is not intended to provide everything needed to make quality maple syrup.
 There are many printed and on-line resources that can provide additional information and more detailed answers to your questions.
 Better yet, become a member of the MMSPA and get your answers first hand.

-Minnesota Maple Syrup Producers' Association - Reliable information on Maple - Tapping Maple Trees - Gathering Sap in the Woods - Evaporating Sap / Finishing the Syrup - Filtering and Finishing Syrup - Bottling - Licensing / Selling to Public - End of Season / General
+Minnesota Maple Syrup Producers' Association - Reliable information on Maple - Tapping Maple Trees - Gathering/Storing Sap - Evaporating Sap / Finishing the Syrup - Filtering Finished Syrup - Bottling - Licensing / Selling to Public - End of Season / General

 Minnesota Maple Syrup Producers' Association

-Q. How do I become a member of the MMSPA?
+Q. How do I become a member of MMSPA and what are the benefits?

 Reliable Information on Maple